Legislators ask governor to help review emergency policies

 The governor then said it would create an “absurd requirement” to read state law in such a way that called for dozens of executive orders for $750,000 each rather than issuing one order, for instance, for $20 million.

-Legislators such as Senate Majority Leader Peter Wirth, D-Santa Fe, have said the statute needed to be changed.
+Legislators such as Senate Majority Leader Peter Wirth, D-Santa Fe, have said the statute needs to be changed.

 Lawmakers decided at the last council meeting that their contract attorneys would continue collecting data on the matter.